Defender API: Features, Functionality, and Usage

 The /administration endpoints contain information about labels and users of the company.
 Labels help identify and classify compromise distribution across your infrastructure.

-Consult our documentation for getting started with Labels and Accounts.
+Consult our documentation to get started with Labels and Accounts.

 Retrieve labels [Available for Insights]